Article Table Of Contents

-But today we're going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in South Carolina have the grown the fastest.
+But today we're going to put opinions aside and just look at the cold hard facts -- over the past five years, which cities in South Carolina have the grown the fastest.

-After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Palmetto State that have people climbing over each other to get in:
+After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Palmetto State that have people climbing over each other to get in.

-To figure out which cities are growing the most, we simply had to look at the growth rates for cities over the last five years, according to the American Community Survey put out by the census every year.
+To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the beginning of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

-- Population in 2014
+- Current Population

 - Population in 2010

-- Growth rate from 2010 to 2014 (The latest available data which came out in Dec 2018)
+- Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

-We ranked all 61 South Carolina cities with a population over 5,000 people from highest growth rate to lowest.
+We ranked all 64 South Carolina cities with a population over 5,000 people from highest growth rate to lowest.

 The city with the highest growth rate during this time was crowned the fastest growing city in the Palmetto State.